venice1200/Retro/Microtronic_Phoenix/README.md

-# Microtronic Phoenix
+# Microtronic Phoenix Uploader
-..

 Direct 2095 Transfer from PC to the Microtronic Phoenix using an Arduino Uno or Nano as Serial IO Gateway.

-The Arduino runs a gateway sketch which can be accessed by the python library from the PC side.
+The Arduino runs a gateway program which can be accessed by the python library from the PC side.

 Python Code based on 2095 Emulator Code of Martin Sauter & Michael Wessel from here:
 https://blog.wirelessmoves.com/2017/06/emulating-a-busch-2090-tape-interface-part-1.html